Dirty Ideal boiler condensate trap blocked

 How do you stop a condensate pipe from freezing?

-There are a few things you can do to stop a condensate pipe freezing in the winter.
+There are a few things you can do to stop a condensate pipe from freezing in the winter.
 The first and easiest thing to do is insulate it, and the best thing you can do is to fit a trace heating cable.

 What happens if the condensate trap is blocked?